KrisPuusepp/LectureSkipper/Items_BaseGame.md

 Very rare items that can turn around an entire run.

 - [x] Schedule Editor - On Attend: Guarantees that the next x lectures will be about this course.
-Can only be used once per block.
+- [x] Clover - After Skip: If the Understand Chance of the next lecture is less than the Understand Chance of this one, carry it over and add x%.
+- [x] Anvil - On Attend: If there are two unselected items directly to the left and right of this item in the Inventory, destroys the item on the right and transfers all the levels to the item on the left.
+Has a x% chance of breaking on use, disabling it until next block.
-- [ ] Brain - On Attend: If you understand this lecture, gain x times the U goal of the course.
+- [x] Brain - After Attend: If you understood this lecture, gain x times the amount of Understanding you need for this course.
 Otherwise, lose all U for this course.
-Cannot go past the goal understandings of the course.
 Can only be used once block.
-- [ ] Handbag - After Skip: If the Understand Chance of the next lecture is below the Understand Chance of this one, carry it over and add x%.
-- [ ] Time Machine - On Attend: Lectures for this course now give half as much understanding, but +x lectures are added to the block.
+- [x] Time Machine - After Attend: Lectures for this course now give half as much understanding, but +x lectures are added to the block.
+Can only be used once block.
-- [ ] Epic Beer - On Attend: Gives you one Master Professor item.
-Has a x% chance of applying Alcoholism to the course that you use it on, permanently halving the chance to understand it.
-- [ ] Master Professor - On Attend: Gives you x^n Understandings where n is the amount of active Master Professors.